lucasharding/antenna/README.md

 ### Option 1 (Recommended): Sign the prebuilt .ipa

-1. Download Antenna.ipa.zip from the [releases page](https://github.com/lucasharding/antenna/releases/latest).
+1. Download the .ipa file from the [releases page](https://github.com/lucasharding/antenna/releases/latest).
 2. Follow the instructions [here](https://nzbunity.dozenzb.com/downloads/non-jailbroken/) to resign the app with your developer certificate.
 Of course substitute any references to nzbunity with antenna.
 (TODO: Write own version of these instructions)